 Walking Tall is one of a number of innovative programmes that The Fostering Network runs to improve foster care and outcomes for fostered children and young people.

 For more information about Walking Tall email Sarah McEnhill.

 For media enquiries email The Fostering Network’s media team or ring 020 7620 6441.

 About Walking Tall

-Working with fostering families who are members of The Fostering Network, Walking Tall ranseveral workshops across Scotland that explored the fostering experiences and perspectives of children in foster care and the sons and daughters of foster carers through dance, drama and play.
+Working with fostering families that are members of The Fostering Network, Walking Tall ranseveral workshops across Scotland that explored the fostering experiences and perspectives of children in foster care and the sons and daughters of foster carers through dance, drama and play.

 These workshops and the feedback from the children will contribute to the development of various resources aimed at supporting and enhancing the fostering experience for children in foster care, the sons and daughters of foster carers and foster carers.
 The feedback will also contribute to The Fostering Network's policy and campaigning activities.